User Guide

 All about applications

-Each application comes with a STATUS
+Each application comes with a STATUS and STATUS_DATE field which indicates the

-date that the STATUS
+date that the STATUS was set/updated.

-Valid STATUS
+Valid STATUS specifiers:

-Valid STATUS_DATE
+Valid STATUS_DATE formats:

 - d-M-yy HHmm